irfankurtagic/irfankurtagic/README.md

-- 👋 Hi, my name is Irfan
+- 👋 Hi, my name is Irfan.
 - 👀 I’m interested in fantasy worlds, nature, games, philosophy, Linux, Windows, and tech in general.
-- 🌱 I’m mainly updating JSON questions for Harry Potter and Philosophy quizzes.
+- 🌱 I’m mainly updating JSON questions for Harry Potter Quiz and table for Real Madrid Assisting Stats.
-- 📫 How to reach me | You can find me on [Linkedin](https://www.linkedin.com/in/irfan-kurtagic/)
+- 📫 How to reach me | You can find me on [Linkedin](https://www.linkedin.com/in/irfan-kurtagic)

 <!---